My mom caught me and I promised not to do it again. Staring at the sun will blind you, so I believed for the next two decades.

-- Increased alertness and cognition.
+- Increases alertness and cognition.
 Morning light stimulates the hypothalamus and improves brain function.

-- Reduced inflammation.
+- Reduces inflammation.
 Standing barefoot on the earth (as recommended while sun gazing) allows electrons to flow freely, using your body as a “ground”.

-- Improved mood.
+- Improves mood.
 The feel-good neurotransmitter serotonin spikes in response to sunlight, potentially inducing happiness, joy, and a general feeling of peace.

-- Reduced appetite.
+- Reduces appetite.
 Regular sun gazers report eating less.
 This effect takes 6+ months of daily practice.

 How to Sun Gaze Safely & Effectively